René Guajardo: Professional wrestling career

 René Guajardo was born in Villa Mainero, Tamaulipas, Mexico.
-At the age of 16, Guajardo decided to become a professional luchador.
+At the age of 16, Guajardo decided to become a professional wrestler.
 He joined a wrestling gym in Monterrey, Nuevo León, where he was trained by Gerardo Rodríguez Pérez (Zandor wrestler), Chema López and Rolando Vera.
 René made his debut in 1954 against Oso Negro.
 His hard work and determination caught the eye of EMLL recruiters who offered him a contract with their promotion company.
 He debuted for Empresa Mexicana de Lucha Libre (EMLL) in Arena Coliseo on October 8 of that same year.

 During his first three years in the business, he wrestled as a técnico, but in 1957 he watched the then rudo Karloff Lagarde wrestle in Monterrey and started to wonder if he'd have more success as a rudo.
 René and Karloff would eventually become good friends.
 Lagarde was already an established main event star and held the National Welterweight Title, however, most main event matches were between Tag teams, and he knew that he would have more success as a member of a tag team.
 Lagarde believed the young luchador had a lot of raw talent so he proposed that the two form a team, an offer which Guajardo accepted.
 After teaming with Lagarde, he began competing in main event matches in a matter of weeks.
 Guajardo thrived in the spotlight, his technical skills combined with his violent and energetic style made him one of the most hated rudos in Mexico.
 He was referred to as "un rudo con recursos" (a rudo with technical resources).
 On October 13, 1960, Guajardo defeated his mentor Rolando Vera in a match for the NWA World Middleweight Championship.
 For the next 13 years, Guajardo would exchange that title with Antonio Posa, Rayo de Jalisco, Aníbal, Jerry London and Ray Mendoza.